asynkron/protoactor-website/hugo/content/docs/supervision.md

 Monitoring is particularly useful if a supervisor cannot simply restart its children and has to terminate them, e.g. in case of errors during actor initialization.
 In that case it should monitor those children and re-create them or schedule itself to retry this at a later time.

 Another common use case is that an actor needs to fail in the absence of an external resource, which may also be one of its own children.
-If a third party terminates a child by way of the `pid.Stop()` method or sending a `PoisonPill`, the supervisor might well be affected.
+If a third party terminates a child by way of the `context.Stop(pid)` method or sending a `context.Poison(pid)`, or their .NET Async counterparts, the supervisor might well be affected.

 ### One-For-One Strategy vs. All-For-One Strategy